leruetkins/zbx-np/README.md

 # How to use:

-Before use, create a host with an irapper item:
+Before use, create a host with an zabbix trapper item:

 https://www.zabbix.com/documentation/6.0/en/manual/config/items/itemtypes/trapper